An Improvement to Levenshtein's Upper Bound on the Cardinality of Deletion Correcting Codes: Introduction

 \subsection{Upper bound technique}

-To derive our upper bounds, we use a simple and general packing argument that can be applied to any combinatorial channel.
+To derive our upper bounds, we use a packing argument that can be applied to any combinatorial channel.
 Any combinatorial channel can be represented by a bipartite graph.
 Channel inputs correspond to left vertices, channel outputs correspond to right vertices, and each edge connects an input to an output that can be produced from it.
 If two channel inputs share a common output, they cannot both appear in the same code.
-The degree of a input vertex in the graph is the number of possible channel outputs for that input.
+The degree of an input vertex in the graph is the number of possible channel outputs for that input.
 If the degree of each input is at least $r$ and there are $N$ possible outputs, any code contains at most $N/r$ codewords.
 For a channel that makes at most $s$ substitution errors, this argument leads to the well known Hamming bound.

 Any code capable of correcting $s$ deletions is also capable of correcting any combination of $s$ total insertions and deletions (See Lemma~\ref{lemma:channel-equiv}).
 Despite this equivalence, this packing argument produces different upper bounds for channel that perform different mixtures of insertions and deletions.
-Prior to this work, the bounds coming from the $s$-insertion channel and the $s$-deletion channel were known.
+Let $C_{q,s,n}$ be the size of the largest $q$-ary $n$-symbol $s$-deletion correcting code.
+Prior to this work, the bounds on $C_{q,s,n}$ coming from the $s$-insertion channel and the $s$-deletion channel were known.

 For the $s$-insertion channel, each $q$-ary $n$-symbol input has the same degree.
 For fixed $q$ and $s$, the degree is asymptotic to $\binom{n}{s}(q-1)^s$ (See \eqref{eq:insertion-number}).
-There are $q^{n+s}$ possible outputs, so an $s$-insertion correcting code contains asymptotically at most $q^{n+s}/\binom{n}{s}(q-1)^s$ codewords.
+There are $q^{n+s}$ possible outputs, so

+The $s$-deletion case is slightly more complicated because different inputs have different degrees.
+For instance, the input strings consisting of a single symbol repeated $n$ times have only a single possible output: the string with that symbol repeated $n-s$ time.
+Consequently, using the minimum degree over all of the inputs yields a worthless bound.
+Using the following argument~\cite{levenshtein_binary_1966}, Levenshtein showed that